AhmedRezk59/Mini-framework/Readme.md

 # Mini Laravel-like framework

-#### I created this framework to learn how laravel work and help me get better at php.
+#### I created this framework to learn how laravel works behind the scene and help me get better at php.

 ### This framework has features like :
 - Routing